DETRIOT (WXYZ) - Twenty-eight years behind bars. That is the dramatic end of Kwame Kilpatrick's reign as Detroit's 60 th mayor.

 Kilpatrick said he asked his family not to be present because he had already subjected them to enough.
 His immediate family, including his mother and dad were not in court today.

-"I didn't want them to have further damage," he said.
+"I didn't want them to have further

 And Kilpatrick finished with this: "I don't know, I guess I'm done...I'm usually a good speaker, but this is not me...I just want people to know that I'm incredibly remorseful for the condition of this city...for any role I've played in it..."